rasnesakam/go-smtp/README.md

 After adding environment variables, you can simply execute command `go run .`

 ## Sending email
-go-smtp accepts inputs as JSON format. for sending email via smtp you should publish a json that has a format as follows through your message producers
+go-smtp accepts inputs as JSON format.
+To send an email via smtp, you should publish a json that has a format as follows through your message producers

 ```json
 {